 Managing Personality Disorders

-We’re here to help you better understand your personality disorder.
+We’re here to help you better understand personality disorders.
 We can support you with coping strategies to help you manage the difficulties you might be facing with both your emotions, and how you relate to others (interpersonal issues).

 We don't all think, behave, and see things in the same way.
 Our personalities are what make us individual, and are based on things like our experiences growing up and the environment we live in.

-Personality disorders are a type of mental health condition where you have difficulty managing intense emotions, and how you think about yourself and others.
+Personality disorders are characterised by difficulties in managing intense emotions, and how you think about yourself and others.

-There are different types of recognised personality disorders, one of which is referred to as Borderline Personality Disorder (BPD) or Emotionally Unstable Personality Disorder (EUPD).
+There are different types of personality disorders, one of which includes Borderline Personality Disorder (BPD) or Emotionally Unstable Personality Disorder (EUPD).

-BPD can be a very broad diagnosis, and a full assessment with us can you give a better idea of your personal situation.
-Many people dealing with BPD could experience a number of symptoms such as:
+EUPD can be a very broad diagnosis, and a full assessment with us can you give a better idea of your personal difficulties.
+Many people living with EUPD could experience a number of symptoms such as: